SPORTS: Salukis struggle to score, lose to EMU

 Seniors Makenzie Silvey and Abby Brockmeyer are their top returning scorers, and both were in double figures on Wednesday.
 But neither were as efficient as they’d like.
 Brockmeyer was 3 of 11 from the field in tallying a team-high 12 points, and Silvey made only 4 of 15 in a 10-point outing.

 Silvey’s streak of 82 straight starts also ended.
-The 5-11 guard missed multiple practices and didn’t return to drills until Monday, according to Stein.
+The 5-foot-11 guard missed multiple practices and didn’t return to drills until Monday, according to Stein.

 “She hasn’t had as many live reps,” Stein said, “but she can also take better shots.”